confluentinc/examples/clients/cloud/python/README.md

 ...
 ```

 # Example 2: Avro And Confluent Cloud Schema Registry

 This example is similar to the previous example, except the key and value are formatted as Avro and integrates with the Confluent Cloud Schema Registry.
 Before using Confluent Cloud Schema Registry, check its [availability and limits](https://docs.confluent.io/current/cloud/limits.html?utm_source=github&utm_medium=demo&utm_campaign=ch.examples_type.community_content.clients-ccloud).
 Note that your VPC must be able to connect to the Confluent Cloud Schema Registry public internet endpoint.

+These examples utilize the latest Serializer API provided by the `confluent-kafka` library.
+The Serializer API replaces the legacy AvroProducer and AvroConsumer classes to provide a more flexible API including additional support for JSON, Protobuf, and Avro data formats.
+See the latest [confluent-kafka documentation](https://docs.confluent.io/current/clients/confluent-kafka-python/#) for further details.

 1. As described in the [Confluent Cloud quickstart](https://docs.confluent.io/current/quickstart/cloud-quickstart/schema-registry.html?utm_source=github&utm_medium=demo&utm_campaign=ch.examples_type.community_content.clients-ccloud), in the Confluent Cloud GUI, enable Confluent Cloud Schema Registry and create an API key and secret to connect to it.